Amda Seyon I: Early life

+The real cause of the conflict, which continued into the reign of his son Newaya Krestos, remains disputed.
+On the surface it was provoked by the attempt of ecclesiastics to force the Emperor to abandon old marital customs and follow Christian norms.
+However, the growing administrative and economic independence of the church and monastic institutions, backed by resistance from local nobility against the emperor's centralising authority, appears to have been the deeper source of tension.

 Early military campaigns

 Taddesse Tamrat reports that he found a contemporary note written in a manuscript now kept in the island monastery of Lake Hayq, which mentions that in 1309 AM (1316/7 AD), Emperor Amda Seyon successfully campaigned against the Pagan Damot as well as the Muslim Hadiya Kingdom.
 The note describes his conquest of Damot, many of whose people he exiled to another area, and then the conquest of Hadiya, to whose people he did likewise.
 Though his early control of these regions was minimal, it is evident by 1332 (or 1329) that Hadiya had been fully integrated, providing troops for his 1332 campaigns against the Sultanate of Ifat.
 The King of Hadiya, Amano, refused to visit the emperor and give his tribute, encouraged by, according to Amda Seyon's chronicler, a Muslim "prophet of darkness" named Bel'am.
 According to the emperor's Chronicle, Bel'am told him to rebel:

 Go not to the king of Seyon [i.e. Ethiopia].
 Do not give him gifts: if he comes against you, be not afraid of him, for he will be delivered into your hands and you will cause him to perish with his army.

 The emperor was infuriated, invading Hadiya and killing many people, and taking Amano prisoner along with many of his subjects.
 Bel'am, however was able to escape the emperor by fleeing to Ifat.
 These conquests represented a significant advancement of Amda Seyon's eventual goal of controlling the inland trade previously controlled by the Muslims in Ifat and farther east.
 Hadiya's conquest deeply affected the slave trade and consequently hurt the trade and wealth of the eastern Muslim provinces.
 For the first time, the Muslim presence in the region was threatened, which later resulted in alliances between the Muslim provinces (which often rebelled) when they had previously acted more independently of each other.

 In the same year as his campaigns against the southern regions of Damot and Hadiya, the emperor also campaigned against the more northerly province of Gojjam.